-- 3.1 The Project was approved by the Strategic Board on 20th March 2015, prior to the establishment of the Accountability Board.
-The Project has an LGF allocation of £10m. - 3.2 The Project will deliver a single carriageway road link between A21 Sedlescombe Road North and Queensway.
-Construction of this road link provides access to designated employment development sites within the

-Bexhill Hastings Growth Corridor which would otherwise not be brought forward.
-Further information regarding the Project can be found in Appendix A - LGF Project Background Information.

-- 3.3 In light of the delays encountered with the required acquisition of the land for the final section of the road, a temporary connection to the A21 is being progressed which will enable vehicles to use the road for access to the A21 as an interim solution until the permanent connection can be delivered. - 3.4 This report provides an update on the delivery of both the temporary connection and the permanent road link.
+- 3.1 The Project will deliver a single carriageway road link between A21 Sedlescombe Road North and Queensway.
+Construction of this road link provides access to designated employment development sites within the Bexhill Hastings Growth Corridor which would otherwise not be brought forward.
+Further information regarding the Project can be found in Appendix A LGF Project Background Information.
+The Project has an LGF award of £10m. - 3.2 In light of the delays encountered with the required acquisition of the land for the final section of the road, a temporary connection to the A21 is being progressed which will enable vehicles to use the road for access to the A21 as an interim solution until the permanent connection can be delivered. - 3.3 The interim solution is expected to be in place for 18 months and will be funded by Sea Change Sussex, as scheme promoter. - 3.4 This report provides an update on the delivery of both the temporary connection and the permanent road link.